Stabilizing randomized GMRES through flexible GMRES

 \subsection{Problem \texttt{vas\_stokes\_1M}}

 We solve $A x = b$, where $A$ is the \texttt{vas\_stokes\_1M} matrix of size $n=1,090,664$ from the SuiteSparse Matrix Collection~\cite{davis2011university}.
-The right-hand side vector is generated via $\texttt{b = randn(n,1)}$, and we use left ILU preconditioning.
+The right-hand side vector is generated via $\texttt{b = randn(n,1)}$, and we use (zero-fill) ILU left-preconditioning.
 This problem is known to be hard for restarted GMRES, requiring a restart length of (approximately) $m\geq 400$ to lead to convergence.

 The sketching operator is the Clarkson--Woodruff sketch $S\in \{-1,0,1\}^{s\times n}$, where each column has a single element $\pm 1$ (sign with equal probability) in a random row position; see \cite{woodruff2014sketching}.
 This sparse sketching operator can be applied to a vector in $O(n)$ operations.
 The sketching dimension is fixed at $s = 2k_{\max}$, where $k_{\max}=500$ is the maximum number of inner sGMRES iterations.
 The sGMRES bases $B_k$ are generated using the truncated Arnoldi process; see, e.g., \cite[Alg.~6.6]{Saad2003}, projecting each new Krylov basis vector against the previous $t\ll k_{\max}$ vectors only.
 For the first few experiments, the truncation parameter is fixed as~$t=2$.
 The sGMRES iteration terminates when the generated Krylov basis $B_k$ satisfies $\text{cond}(SAB_k)\geq 10^{15}$.
-We refer to this method as ``sGMRES(1e15)'' in the plots to follow.
+We refer to this method as ``sGMRES($10^{15}$)'' in the plots to follow.